Data Subsampling for Bayesian Neural Networks

 In \algorithmref{algorithm: Penalty Method Algorithm}, we are free to choose a proposal distribution $q(\theta'|\theta)$.
-It is well known that choosing a non symmetric proposal distribution can speed up the mixing of the Markov Chain and help PBNN scale to larger systems by maximizing the acceptance $A(\theta', \theta)$.
-We first consider the situation where the proposal distribution depends only on the two states $\theta$ and $\theta'$ and not on any given mini-batch $\mathcal{D}$.
-In the absence of noise, the Metropolis-Hastings acceptance writes
+It is well known that choosing a non symmetric proposal distribution can speed up the mixing of the Markov Chain and help BNN scale to larger systems by maximizing the acceptance $A(\theta', \theta)$.
+Assuming a sufficiently small step from $\theta$ to $\theta'$, the Metropolis-Hastings acceptance writes:

-where we have Taylor expanded the loss $\mathcal{L}(\theta)$ around $\theta'$ assuming a sufficiently small step from $\theta$ to $\theta'$.
-The maximization of $A(\theta', \theta)$ leads to a Langevin equation where the gradient of the loss introduces a drift in the Gaussian proposal distribution that corresponds to the gradient of the loss:
+where we have Taylor-expanded the loss $\mathcal{L}(\theta)$ around $\theta'$.
+The maximization of $A(\theta', \theta)$ leads to a drift in the Gaussian proposal distribution that corresponds to the gradient of the loss: